ddrcode/c64rust/README.md

 <img src="screenshots/diagnostic.png?raw=true" width="300"/>

-Another diagnostic tool - this one - besides proving that I've found the right Unicode characters for C64 graphics keys, seems to be failing miserably.
-At least it's doing nithing (perhaps depends heavily on clock).
+Another diagnostic tool - this one - besides proving that I've found the right Unicode characters for C64 graphics characters, seems to be failing miserably.
+At least it's doing nothing (perhaps depends heavily on clock).

 <img src="screenshots/cli-emu.png?raw=true" width="300"/>

 This is how it looks like when run the raw 6502 "machine" emulator in CLI.
 It's configured as 1kB machine that starts loaded program at 0x200.
 The provided ROM is 6-byte jump vector setting the reset vector to 0x200.
-Some debugging is possible that way.
+Some "static" debugging is possible that way.

 ## Credits